 587 3 Proposed Project

 3.1 Project Area and Description

 The Proposed Project would be located approximately 20 miles northeast of Las Vegas in Clark County, Nevada (Figure 1) on 850 leased acres within the Moapa Paiute Indian Reservation.
-The Reservation in Clark County, Nevada, consists of 71,954 acres of land located approximately 25 miles northeast of Las Vegas.
+The Moapa Paiute Indian Reservation in Clark County, Nevada, consists of 71,954 acres of land located approximately 25 miles northeast of Las Vegas.
 Clark County extends over 8,091 square miles.
-The 850-acre solar power generating facility (SPGF) would be located wholly on lands within the Reservation.
-The Gen-Tie lines and access road would be located on Bureau of Land Management (BLM) administered lands south of the SPGF site.
-A water pipeline associated with the Project would be located on Reservation lands north and east of the SPGF.
+The 850-acre solar power generating facility (SPGF) would be located wholly on lands within the Moapa Paiute Indian Reservation.
+The Gen-Tie lines and access road would be located on Bureau of Land Management (BLM) administered lands south of the solar power generating facility site.
+A water pipeline associated with the Proposed Project would be located on Moapa Paiute Indian Reservation lands north and east of the solar power generating facility.
 Figure 2 shows the location of the Proposed Project and associated facilities.
-It would be developed using photovoltaic (PV) technology to generate up to 200 Megawatts (MWs) of energy.
-The Project is located in the Basin and Range physiographic province in the north central portion of the Mojave Desert.
+The Proposed Project would be developed using photovoltaic (PV) technology to generate up to 200 Megawatts (MWs) of energy.
+The Proposed Project is located in the Basin and Range physiographic province in the north central portion of the Mojave Desert.
 Basin and Range structure in the Mojave Desert is characterized by abrupt mountain ranges, generally of moderate height.
-The Project site is situated in the north end of the Dry Lake Valley.
-The SGPF consists primarily of low-profile bajada slopes and ephemeral washes, which drain to Dry Lake, a closed basin playa.
+The Proposed Project site is situated in the north end of the Dry Lake Valley.
+The solar power generating facility consists primarily of low-profile bajada slopes and ephemeral washes, which drain to Dry Lake, a closed basin playa.
 Elevations across the Proposed Project Area range from approximately 1,960 to 2,080 feet.
-The general ecological setting of the Project is consistent with Mojave Desert scrub.
+The general ecological setting of the Proposed Project is consistent with Mojave Desert scrub.
 The area is dominated by open stands of creosote bush (Larrea tridentata) and white bursage (Ambrosia dumosa).
 Desert saltbush (Atriplex spp) scrub habitat and cactus-yucca scrub are also present and concentrated within ephemeral washes.
 A more detailed description of the project area can be found in the Draft Environmental Impact Statement for the Moapa Solar Energy Center.
-The Project facilities would disturb approximately 896 acres of the Reservation and 64 acres of BLM land.
-The solar arrays, heliostats, substation, operations building and parking would be contained within a 850-acre SPGF footprint; the 500kV transmission line corridor would impact approximately 14.7 acres and have a length of approximately 1.6 miles; the water pipeline would impact approximately 32.5 acres and have length of approximately 5.4 miles; the 230kV transmission line would impact approximately 45.0 acres of land and have a length of approximately 7.1 miles.
+The Proposed Project facilities would disturb approximately 896 acres of the Moapa Paiute Indian Reservation and 64 acres of Bureau of Land Management land.
+The solar arrays, heliostats, substation, operations building and parking would be contained within an 850-acre solar power generating facility footprint; the 500kV transmission line corridor would impact approximately 14.7 acres and have a length of approximately 1.6 miles; the water pipeline would impact approximately 32.5 acres and have a length of approximately 5.4 miles; the 230kV transmission line would impact approximately 45.0 acres of land and have a length of approximately 7.1 miles.
 A 2.5-mile access road would impact approximately 18.1 acres of land.
-The Project location allows efficient connection of the energy from solar resources to existing transmission infrastructure.
+The Proposed Project location allows efficient connection of the energy from solar resources to existing transmission infrastructure.
 The selected site is adjacent to an existing transmission corridor that has a direct path to the Harry Allen Substation and to the Crystal Substation.
-3|Page